jpkanter/Spcht/SPCHT.md

     * `$ref` - Reference to a local file that gets filled into the `mapping`
     * `$type` - can either be `regex` or `rigid`. *Rigid* matches only exact keys including cases, *regex* matches according to rules.
 Might be cpu intensive.
     * `$defaut` - a default value that is set when there is no value present that matches a key/regex, can be set to `True` to copy the initial value
+* `graph_field` - While the graph is normally constant and defined by the `graph` field it can also be relative to the value of another field.
+If you set `graph_field` you also **must** set either `graph_map_ref` or `graph_map`.
+It will **always default** to the graph specified by `graph`.
+If both the value of `graph_field` and `field` are a list, both list have to be the same length and each element will be paired with the same position on the other list.
+  *This key-type was created in response to a specific database field that contained a paired list of contributers and the type of contribution that person added, its written universally to be reused and to stay within doctrine*
+  **Note:** due the strict nature of `graph_field` and `field` in pair an also defined `alternatives` will be ignored
+  * Value: `a string`
+* `graph_map` - this works analogue as `mapping`
+  * Value: `a flat dictionary of strings {"key": "value", ..}`
+* `graph_map_ref` - Unlike the `mapping_settings` key this has only a singular purpose, therefore it only contains a string pointing to a **local** file containing the appropriated flat dictionary for the mapping.
+If both `graph_map` and `graph_map_ref` are defined the content of `graph_map` gets priority and entries with the same key in the referenced file will be ignored.
+  * Value: `a string pointing with the filepath to a local file` *Files handled by OS, networked resources in LAN might work*
 * `alternatives` - there is possibility that a specific data field isn't always available in your given database but you know there are other keys that might contain the desired data. `alternatives` is a list of different dictionary keys which will be tried in order of their appearance.
   * Values: `a list of strings [str, str, str]`

 ##### source: marc